-Award-winning director Mark Romanek has gained critical acclaim across the advertising and entertainment worlds, adeptly crossing between commercials, music videos and feature films.
+Award-winning director Mark Romanek is critically acclaimed across the advertising and entertainment worlds, adeptly crossing between commercials, music videos and feature films.

-Some of the most high-profile global brands, such as Apple, Target, American Express, Nike, ESPN, Heineken, and Honda turn to Romanek.
-Romanek is behind such viral sensations as Taylor Swift’s ‘Shake It Off” with almost 1.5 billion views, Samsung “LeBron’s Day”, which reached over 40 million hits, Kia’s animated hamster ad, “Share Some Soul”, which reached 20 million hits, and the Call of Duty: Ghosts “Masked Warriors” trailer, which reached over 12 million hits.
+Some of the most high-profile global brands, such as Apple, Target, American Express, Nike, ESPN, Heineken, and Honda have turned to Romanek for his creative vision.
+He is behind such viral sensations as Taylor Swift’s ‘Shake It Off” with more than 2.5 billion views, Samsung “LeBron’s Day,” which reached over 40 million hits, Kia’s animated hamster ad, “Share Some Soul,” which saw 20 million hits, and the Call of Duty: Ghosts “Masked Warriors” trailer, which reached over 12 million hits.

-Romanek is a true brand collaborator, often working decades with the same brand.
-He directed one of Apple’s most iconic campaigns to date, the iPod/iTunes silhouette spots, and has continued his work for the brand with films for Nano, Apple TV, and the iPhone.
-For Nike, he has created almost a dozen cult classics featuring athletic greats Michael Jordan, Kobe Bryant, LeBron James, Richard Russell Westbrook, and Richard Sherman.
+Romanek is a true collaborator, often working decades with the same brand or artist.
+He directed one of Apple’s most iconic campaigns to date, the iPod/iTunes silhouette spots, and continued his work for the brand with films for Apple TV, and the iPhone.
+For Nike, he has created almost a dozen cult classics featuring athletic greats Michael Jordan, Kobe Bryant, LeBron James, Richard, and Russell Westbrook.

 Romanek’s creativity spans to longer formats, as well.
-He directed the feature, Never Let Me Go, basedon Kazuo Ishiguro’s best-selling novel, starring Carey Mulligan, Andrew Garfield and Keira Knightley, and wrote and directed the psychological thriller One Hour Photo, starring Robin Williams.
-This year, he directed an episode for Vinyl, HBO’s period drama from creators Mick Jagger and Martin Scorsese.
+He directed the feature Never Let Me Go based on Kazuo Ishiguro’s best-selling novel, starring Carey Mulligan, Andrew Garfield and Keira Knightley, and wrote and directed the psychological thriller One Hour Photo, starring Robin Williams.
+In 2016, he also directed an episode for “Vinyl,” HBO’s period drama from creators Mick Jagger and Martin Scorsese.